audiracmichelle/website/content/home/projects.md

  # CSS class.
  css_class = ""

+#The projects I have worked in give life to reproducible analytics and predictions by funneling data into Machine Learning pipelines.
 +++

 ## 8+ε years working in data-driven modeling

-The projects I have worked in projects that give life to reproducible analytics and predictions by funneling data into Machine Learning pipelines

-My projects give life to statistical and optimization models by creating pipelines that funnel data from different sourcesinto pipelines that

-are focused on giving life to Machine Learning Models by funneling them into data pipelines
+Click on the projects below to learn more.